Rimini–San Marino railway: Background

 In the early 20th century, San Marino was poorly connected to Romagna and the surrounding Italian countryside.
 The journey to Rimini, the nearest Italian city on the Adriatic coast, would take three hours by horse, and up to five hours by mule or ox in the winter.
 From 1913, an intercity bus connected Rimini with the City of San Marino in just over an hour.

 In 1905, during planning for a railway line along the Marecchia valley to transport sulphur from the mines in Perticara, a hamlet near Novafeltria, to Rimini's port, San Marino indicated it would pay 50,000 lire for a station on Italian territory near its western border.
-Thus, in 1921, the Rimini–Novafeltria railway was extended from Verucchio to Torello, on the other side of the international border from Gualdicciolo in San Marino's west.
-This provided San Marino its first railway station, albeit located in Italian territory.
+Thus, in 1921, the Rimini–Novafeltria railway was extended from Verucchio to Torello, on the other side of the international border from Gualdicciolo in San Marino's north west corner.
+This provided San Marino with its first railway station, albeit located in Italian territory.

 In 1922, under the commission of the Sammarinese government, the engineer Alberto Quartara presented plans for a railway line between Rimini and the City of San Marino.
 In August 1926, after an impromptu visit to San Marino while on holiday in Riccione, Benito Mussolini, Italy's dictator, suggested that a railway line could run from Rimini to Serravalle.
 He was persuaded by Giuliano Gozi, San Marino's de facto leader, that the line could run into the city, providing the final impetus for the railway's construction.